appsquickly/typhoon/README.md

 # Reports

 The API and Test Coverage reports below are published by my build server, after each commit.
+(If you'd like the script I will share it).

 * <a href="http://jasperblues.github.com/spring-objective-c/api/index.html">API</a>
 * <a href="http://jasperblues.github.com/spring-objective-c/coverage/index.html">Coverage Reports</a>